 The manual

-If you need to know more information about a command, you must simply type man <command_name> on the command line.
-You can search for a word typing /<word> once the manual page is open and, if you press n, the next occurrence will be shown.
+, the next occurrence will be shown.
 You can move inside the page using arrow keys.
-When you have finished, type q to exit.
+When you have finished, type q

-You can also get the documentation of many functions of the standard C library using man 3 <function_name>.
+You can also get the documentation of many functions of the standard C library using man 3 <function_name>

-Do you want to know more about man?
-Read the manual of the manual 🙂
+Do you want to know more about man

 Files search

-find is a very powerful tool for searching files inside a given path with some particular properties: for instance you can ask to list files that belong to a given user, search for files on which you have particular permissions and so on.
+is a very powerful tool for searching files inside a given path with some particular properties: for instance you can ask to list files that belong to a given user, search for files on which you have particular permissions and so on.
 You can also combine different properties using logical operators.

 For instance, this command allows you to find regular files (not directories) owned by the specified user that are readable by everybody: